-If you are a local musician, dance group, or storyteller interested in being considered as a performer in the Festival, please contact the Program Committee chairs: Mia Gardiner and Peter Brice.
+If you are a local musician, dance group, or storyteller interested in being considered as a performer in the Festival, please contact the Program Committee chairs: Mia Gardiner and Carol LIte.
 We strive to maintain a variety of traditional genres on our stages, and select performers based on musical quality as well as the tradition represented.

 If you are interested in exhibiting at the festival you can find more information by clicking here, or by contacting the WFF Crafts Co-Chairs, Rita Ferrara and Bill Day.

 This is an all-volunteer event: everyone, including the performers, planners, technicians, and sound engineers, EVERYONE donates their services.
 We Need You!
 Tell us about some of your talents and interests and we will find a place for you to contribute to the Washington Folk Festival's ongoing success.
 During the festival, we need help with stage crews, information booths, parking, food service, trash patrols, theater ushers, volunteer and performer check-in, chronicling live performances, and facilitating last minute changes.
 In addition, we also need volunteers every weekend in May to help prepare for the festival.
 To volunteer click here.